At a glance

 Basic Skills in Mathematics 0050 is also a tool to prepare for Math Skills 0100, if needed.

-Extended Education offers a math skills diagnostic test.
-If a student passes it, they are ready for Math Skills 0100.
+Extended Education offers a free math skills diagnostic test.
+If a student feels they have a mastery of the material covered in the test, they are ready for Math Skills 0100.
 If not, they should prepare for Math Skills 0100 with Basic Skills in Mathematics 0050.

 Of course, to ensure their most effective course planning, students should consult with their academic advisor.